AU Microscopii: Debris disk

 In October 2015 it was reported that astronomers using the Very Large Telescope (VLT) had detected very unusual outward-moving features in the disk.
 By comparing the VLT images with those taken by the Hubble Space Telescope in 2010 and 2011 it was found that the wave-like structures are moving away from the star at speeds of up to 10 kilometers per second (22,000 miles per hour).
 The waves farther away from the star seem to be moving faster than those close to it, and at least three of the features are moving fast enough to escape the gravitational pull of the star.
+Follow-up observations with the SPHERE instrument on the Very Large Telescope were able to confirm the presence of the fast-moving features, and James Webb Space Telescope observations found similar features within the disk in two NIRCam filters; however, these features have not been detected in the radio with Atacama Large Millimeter Array observations.
+These fast-moving features have been described as "dust avalanches", where dust particles catastrophically collide into planetesimals within the disk.

 Methods of observation

 AU Mic's disk has been observed at a variety of different wavelengths, giving humans different types of information about the system.
 The light from the disk observed at optical wavelengths is stellar light that has reflected (scattered) off dust particles into Earth's line of sight.
 Observations at these wavelengths utilize a coronagraphic spot to block the bright light coming directly from the star.
 Such observations provide high-resolution images of the disk.
 Because light having a wavelength longer than the size of a dust grain is scattered only poorly, comparing images at different wavelengths (visible and near-infrared, for example) gives humans information about the sizes of the dust grains in the disk.

 Optical observations have been made with the Hubble Space Telescope and Keck Telescopes.
-The system has also been observed at infrared and sub-millimeter wavelengths.
+The system has also been observed at infrared and sub-millimeter wavelengths with the James Clerk Maxwell Telescope, Spitzer Space Telescope, and the James Webb Space Telescope.
 This light is emitted directly by dust grains as a result of their internal heat (modified blackbody radiation).
 The disk cannot be resolved at these wavelengths, so such observations are measurements of the amount of light coming from the entire system.
 Observations at increasingly longer wavelengths give information about dust particles of larger sizes and at larger distances from the star.
-These observations have been made with the James Clerk Maxwell Telescope and Spitzer Space Telescope.